• Skip to primary navigation

 • Preheat your oven according to the instructions on your puff pastry package and line a large tray with baking paper.

-• In a bowl, mix together the pumpkin puree, brown sugar and spices.
+• In a bowl, mix together the pumpkin puree, brown sugar and all of the spices.

 • Spread the mixture over your puff pastry sheet then roll it up into a log, with the longest side facing you.
-Use floss or a sharp knife to cut it into 12 slices.
+Use floss or a sharp knife to cut the log into 12 slices.

-• Place the pinwheels onto your lined baking tray and lightly brush them with egg.
+• Place the pinwheels onto your lined baking tray and lightly brush them with the beaten egg.

-• Bake for 12-15 minutes, until the pinwheels are golden brown all over.
+• Bake for 12-15 minutes, or until the pinwheels are golden brown all over.

 • Transfer them to a wire rack to cool then dust with powdered sugar and enjoy!